andrewarrow/api-gym/README.md

  4. POST /living_spaces/apply

  0. LivingSpace
-   0. Id                             string                         uuid
+    Id                             string                         uuid
-   1. Name                           string                         color
+    Name                           string                         color
+    Mission                        string
-   2. Address                        string                         address
+    Address                        string                         address
-   3. Latitude                       float64                        latitude
+    Latitude                       float64                        latitude
-   4. Longitude                      float64                        longitude
+    Longitude                      float64                        longitude
-   5. BedroomCount                   int
+    BedroomCount                   int
-   5. BathCount                      float64
+    BathCount                      float64
-   5. SquareFeet                     int
+    SquareFeet                     int
-   5. HumanCount                     int                            small_int_range
+    HumanCount                     int                            small_int_range
-   6. Humans                         []Human
+    Humans                         []Human
-   7. Familes                        []Family
+    Familes                        []Family
-   8. Partners                       []Partner
+    Partners                       []Partner
  1. Human
-   0. Id                             string                         uuid
+    Id                             string                         uuid
-   1. Name                           string                         name
+    Name                           string                         name
-   2. Pronouns                       string                         pronouns
+    Pronouns                       string                         pronouns
  2. Family
-   0. Id                             string                         uuid
+    Id                             string                         uuid
-   1. Name                           string                         color
+    Name                           string                         color
 ```

-Let's create the JSON for a sample existing LS in Culver City, CA. The name of the LS will be "Culver Families for Love."
+Let's create the JSON for two sample existing LS's in Culver City, CA. The name of the first LS will be "Culver Families for Love."
 It's a condo conversion from a few years ago, eight 2 bedrooms, 1 baths were merged.
 The total was 16 bedrooms, 8 baths but a few baths were removed to make more bedrooms.
 The final count was 20 bedrooms and 4.5 baths in 11,200 square feet.
 Picture a very large communal kitchen, play area for kids, and a large outdoor deck.
 All 11,200 square feet was repurposed to make sense for 30 people that will be living and working in this space.
+This was the entire first floor of the building.

+There was another 11,200 of square feet in the same building (2nd floor) also converted and will be the second example LS.
+The two of them together share the one pool, garage, mail room, etc.

-The desired 30 people breaks down like:
+The desired 30 people for "Culver Families for Love" breaks down like:

 1. Two families of six.
 2. Two families of three.